-Available for Visual Studio Code, Sublime, IntelliJ IDEA, and Atom see Case Study 4: The \$440 Million Software Error at Knight Capital
+SonarLint plugin is available for Visual Code, Visual Studio Code, Eclipse, and IntelliJ IDEA see Case Study 4: The \$440 Million Software Error at Knight Capital

 Code Testing

 Code Testing

 Code Testing

 Unit Test A unit is the smallest piece of code that can be logically isolated in a system.
 Unit test refers to the verification of a unit.
 It supposes the full knowledge of the code under testing (white-box testing) Goals: meet specifications/requirements, fast development/debugging